 Copyright © Nucleus Medical Media, Inc.

-You will be asked about your symptoms and medical history.
-A physical exam will be done.
+You will be asked about your symptoms and health history.

 The Glaucoma Foundation

 Facts about glaucoma.
 National Eye Institute website.
 Available at: http://www.nei.nih.gov/health/glaucoma/glaucoma_facts.asp.
 Updated September 2015.
 Accessed July 29, 2019.